linux-system-roles/mssql/README.md

       Set-ADUser -Identity <sqluser> -KerberosEncryptionType AES128,AES256
       ```

+2. You must create Active Directory-based logins in Transact-SQL as described in [Create Active Directory-based SQL Server logins in Transact-SQL](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-ad-auth-adutil-tutorial?view=sql-server-ver16#create-active-directory-based-sql-server-logins-in-transact-sql) in *Tutorial: Use adutil to configure Active Directory authentication with SQL Server on Linux* in Microsoft documentation.
+To do so, you can write a T-SQL script and input it with the [mssql_post_input_sql_file](#mssql_pre_input_sql_file-and-mssql_post_input_sql_file) variable.

 #### Verifying Authentication

 After you execute the role to configure AD Server authentication and complete [Post Configuration Tasks](#post-configuration-tasks), you can log in using Azure Data Studio or complete the following procedure to verify that you can log in to SQL Server from your Linux machine using the <sqluser> account.